TrellixVulnTeam/luigi_3P9D/koffi/doc/functions.md

 const atoi = lib.func('atoi', 'int', ['str']);
 ```

 Koffi automatically tries mangled names for non-standard x86 calling conventions.
-See the section [on standard calls](#synchronous-calls) for more information on this subject.
+See the section on [calling conventions](#calling-conventions) for more information on this subject.

 ### C-like prototypes